BrianHwang888/Shapes/README.md

 # Shapes
-Need to add lighting
+Things to do:

-Fixing camera class
+	- fixing lighting issue